earce/-jobcoin-mixer/README.md

 curl -X GET localhost/v1/balance?address=Erick
 ```

+## Privacy optimizations (not implemented)

+For a mixer to work well, other users would need to be involved in the mixing process at the same time, the more users the better the protection this service offers.
+This was considered but aside from waiting for a balance to accumulate on the house address, or waiting for at least n number of user to be involved in a time window there isn't a particularly elegant way to accomplish this.

+To anonymize this even further, Jobcoin could charge a randomized fee within a range 0.05 - 0.1 % which would make tieing out the starting quantity with the ending quantity even harder.
+Users would expect to accept a variable fee.

+Another step to anonymize this and make tracking difficult would be single use or time limited deposit addresses.
+The deposit address provided by Jobcoin would have a limited use there by forcing use of fresh addresses.

 ## Notes and other things considered

 Vertx was chosen because it is a well known reactor pattern (event driven) framework that makes bootstrapping a lot of the HTTP server portions fairly fast.